 It is important to also consider that a single uniform set of fixed coordinates within a datum will not last forever as the space positioning technology continues to produce more accurate positioning in real time within the global environment.
-Since declaring the geocentric datum in Australia GPS has improved its utility with the end of selected availability and raw absolute positions of only several metres are normally available using cheap hand held instruments.
+Since declaring the geocentric datum in Australia, GPS has improved its utility with the end of selected availability and raw absolute positions of less than several metres are normally available using cheap hand held instruments.

-The geodetic infrastructure positions in Australia in absolute terms have already moved some 80 cm since the declared epoch date of 1 January 1994 due to tectonic plate motion (approaching one and a half millimetres per week).
-To counter this in the short term GPS coordinates can be readily transformed to the GDA94 datum using a plate deformation model.
+However the planet earth has a dynamic nature and whilst the original observation had been in 1994, the Australian plate has continued to move at some 6 cm per year.
+In 2011 in absolute terms, the geodetic infrastructure positions in Australia have moved nearly one metre since the declared epoch date of 1 January 1994 due to tectonic plate motion (approaching one and a half millimetres per week).
+To compensate for this in the short term precise independent GPS coordinates can be readily transformed to the GDA94 datum using the national plate deformation model developed and monitored by Geoscience Australia.